Minep/lunaix-os/lunaix-os/arch/README.md

 Lunaix provide bunch of headers that **MUST** be implemented.

 + Follow the structure and derive the template header files according to `arch/generic/includes`.
-You must copy the header file and add your own declaration & other stuffs.
-You must not remove or modify the data structure, function signature and any declaration that already in the template header files unless stated explicitly.
+  !
+You **MUST** copy the header file and add your own declaration & other stuffs.
+  !
+You **MUST NOT** remove or modify the data structure, function signature or any declaration that already in the template header files unless stated explicitly.
+  !
+Read the comment carefully, it may contains implementation recommendation which is vital to the overall correctness.

 + Add implementation to function signature defined in header files under `includes/lunaix/generic`

 + Add implementation of syscall dispatching (Reference: `arhc/i386/syscall.S`)